Ltamann/ComfyUI-TBG-Takeaways/README.md

 ---

 ## Included Nodes
+- **TBG Dual Sampler** *(New!)*
+  The TBG Dual Sampler enables sampling with both low- and high-step models.
+It allows you to specify separate prompts for low and high steps, choosing different models to control structure and detail in your image generation.
+The models must be compatible, sharing similar latent spaces or VAEs.

+  Example working combinations:
+  - Qwen + ControlNet and WAN 2.1-low as refiners
+  - Flux1 + Z-Image
+  - Chroma + Flux
+  - Chroma + Z-Image

 - **VAE Decode ColorFix** *(New!)*
   VAE Decode (ColorFix) - Fast, Color-Accurate Decoding for Flux Models Solves the brightness shift and washed-out color problem that affects Flux models